 Food and wine will be available, with catering again this year by Passion Fruit Chefs.

 We are especially grateful to our incredibly generous sponsors for their ongoing support of our historic Synagogue.
-Sponsors names will be added to this website in the coming weeks and months.
+Here's who's on board so far:

 Please note that some items shown on this website may not be included in the auction.
 And items not shown here will be included in the live and silent auction.